 7. Lemon Oil

 Lemon is one of the most popular oils due to is versatility.
 The oil is cold-pressed from lemon rinds for a potent final product.
 Lemon is most notable for its ability to cleanse toxins from any part of the body.
 There are numerous benefits including purification, nausea relief, improves digestion, promotes weight loss, cough relief, and more.
 The scent of lemon is more traditional in conjunction with household and body cleansers.
 If you want a simple household cleaner, mix 50 drops of lemon, 25 drops of tea tree oil, and 14 oz. of water in a small spray bottle.
-Add 2 drops to your bottle of water for a purer drink or mix a stronger drink to relieve an upset stomach from food allergies.

 While some essential oil users have reported that clove had a more calming effect aromatically, lemon is proven to improve dopamine levels.
 On the days when you are suffering from intense allergy symptoms, diffuse lemon and eucalyptus to lighten your mood and lessen your symptoms.